Personal challenges

 • Have an ongoing health check

-• Introduce their family or carers to the team
+• Introduce their family or carers to their treatment team

-• Get referred to other teams if necessary
+• Get referred to other treatment teams if necessary

 If the patient misses a blood test, they need to notify their treatment team as soon as possible to arrange to have the test, as it is important to have regular blood tests.
 The white blood cell level must always be checked before the doctor can give anyone clozapine.